CALL FOR PAPERS | “GDPR and ePrivacy Reform: operationalizing Europe’s Digital Omnibus”

 Tags Digital Omnibus, gdpr, Privacy

-The seventh edition, which will take place in Bruxelles during the Future of Privacy Forum 2026, aims to stimulate academic research on the innovative
+The seventh edition, which will take place in Bruxelles during the Future of Privacy Forum 2026, aims to stimulate academic research on the innovative approach to data protection issues and who can offer a visionary contribution to data processing in Europe and worldwide.

 As part of the seventh edition of the "My Data is Mine" Award, to be held during the 2026 Brussels Privacy Symposium, jointly presented by the Brussels Privacy Hub of Vrije Universiteit Brussel (VUB) and the Future of Privacy Forum (FPF), we invite young scholars (up to 35 years of age) to submit contributions that critically to explore the following topics: